Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02d_FiscalYears.md

 [comment]: <> (Links zu Export oder alle Infos hier reinkopieren?)

 - [BMD]
 Click this button to export data in BMD format.
-For detailed information, see [BMD](./03b_Export.md#bmd).
+Follow the instructions provided in the following windows, see [BMD](#bmd).

 - [CSV]
 Click this button to export data in CSV format.
-For detailed information, see [CSV](./03b_Export.md#csv).
+Follow the instructions provided in the following windows, see [CSV](#csv).

 - [DATEV CSV]
 Click this button to export data in DATEV compatible CSV format.
-For detailed information, see [DATEV CSV](./03b_Export.md#datev-csv).
+Follow the instructions provided in the following windows, see [DATEV CSV](#datev-csv).

 - [GDI]
 Click this button to export data in GDI format.
-For detailed information, see [GDI](./03b_Export.md#gdi).
+Follow the instructions provided in the following windows, see [GDI](#gdi).

 - [GDPDU EXPORT]
 Click this button to export data in GDPdU-compliant audit file format.
-For detailed information, see [GDPDU EXPORT](./03b_Export.md#gdpdu-export).
+Follow the instructions provided in the following windows, see [GDPDU export](#gdpdu-export).

 - [OPEN ITEMS]
 Click this button to export open items.
-For detailed information, see [OPEN ITEMS](./03b_Export.md#open-items).
+Follow the instructions provided in the following windows, see [Open items](#open-items).

 - [BALANCE LISTS]
 Click this button to export balance lists in CSV format.
-For detailed information, see [BALANCE LISTS](./03b_Export.md#balance-lists).
+Follow the instructions provided in the following windows, see [Balance lists](#balance-lists).

 - [SALDEN.DAT]
 Click this button to export data in Compeso SALDEN.DAT proprietary format.
-For detailed information, see [SALDEN.DAT](./03b_Export.md#saldendat).
+Follow the instructions provided in the following windows, see [SALDEN.DAT](#salden-dat).

 - [SAP]
 Click this button to export data in SAP compatible format.
-For detailed information, see [SAP](./03b_Export.md#sap).
+Follow the instructions provided in the following windows, see [SAP](#sap).

 - [VARIAL]
 Click this button to export data in VARIAL compatible format.
-For detailed information, see [VARIAL](./03b_Export.md#varial).
+Follow the instructions provided in the following windows, see [Varial](#varial).

 - [ZAHLWERK]
 Click this button to export balance lists in Zahlwerk compatible CSV format.
-For detailed information, see [ZAHLWERK](./03b_Export.md#zahlwerk).
+Follow the instructions provided in the following windows, see [Zahlwerk](#zahlwerk).